-Sasami's appearance is tweaked a bit for this series as her freckles and triangle-shaped mark on her forehead are now absent and she has a new child seiyuu named Mana Ogawa.
+Sasami's appearance is tweaked a bit for this series as her freckles and triangle-shaped mark on her forehead are now absent.
 Here, she is part of the Iwakura family who is in the fifth grade and has magical powers that her parents forbid her to use as she can move around objects with her power.
 She and four other girls get under the tutelage of cooking teacher Washu Kozuka, who trains them in how to control their powers and being good magical girls.

 Tenchi the Movie 2: The Daughter of Darkness

 The Second Tenchi Muyo film set in the OVA series that was released in Japan on August 2, 1997 as a double feature, along with ...